 Let’s face it: strength training can be confusing.
-There are so many different exercises and techniques, not to mention all the specific fitness definition and words that come with them.
+There are so many different exercises and techniques, not to mention all the specific strength training words that come with them.
 So in this article, I want to clear up some of that confusion with a strength training vocabulary lesson!

 I believe that once you understand the basics of something, it becomes easier to build on that foundation.
 How many times have you rushed into the unknown?
 Some people follow a trial-by-fire or sink-or-swim mentality, but does it really work?
 And how does it help you grow?
 Without a foundation, how can your “house” stand?